mfxbe/ant/README.md

     return ['-L-pie']
 ```

-And least but not last the "weirdest" thing: In `mesonbuild/dependencies/dub.py` replace alle usages of `dub_arch` with the target from the ldc2.
+And least but not last the "weirdest" thing: In `mesonbuild/dependencies/dub.py` replace alle usages of `dub_arch` with the target from the ldc2 config.
 Havent found a better way yet.

 ## Current Issues